Distin Baby Cornet

 This project was commissioned by Dr. Mark Ponzo, trumpet professor at Northern Illinois University, who obviously has a passion for the history and performance of soprano brass instruments in all forms and styles and to share this with his students.
 I actually suggested this one to him in a discussion of future possibilities.
 There is only one known "Baby" Bb pocket cornet made by Henry Distin known to exist and it had famously been won by Herbert L. Clarke in a solo competition in 1886, when he was 19 years old.
 Clarke kept this treasure his entire life and it now resides in the Sousa Archives and Center for American Music at the University of Illinois at Champaign-Urbana.

 I first got the idea for this instrument while talking to Nick DeCarlis, the world's expert on pocket cornets.
-Among several Distin parts cornets that I had was this one, originally made in Philadelphia in about 1888.
+Among several Distin parts cornets that I had at that time was one originally made in Philadelphia in about 1888.
 What made this particular cornet different than any other by Distin full size Bb cornet that I've come across, is that it has fixed valve guides, rather than the three point floating valve guides that he started using in the 1850s.
 I knew that I could shorten the balusters, as I had done in the Besson pocket cornet conversion, making the valve casings approximately as short as the originals.
 As in that project, the routing of the valve slide tubing was not the same as in the original pocket instrument, making it impossible to make this an exact replica and there are a few other differences as well.
 The bell on the original was a little smaller through the taper than a full size Bb cornet, which is the most common practice in pocket cornets and trumpets.
 I only had access to the full size bell, which made it more difficult to bend into such a small size, but results in a tiny cornet that is full size acoustically.
 I wasn't able to learn the exact length of the original although in the original catalog page shown on the right, that claims to be full size, measures a bit over 6 inches.
 The recreation ended up at 5 15/16".
 Also, the newly re-made instrument plays at A=440hz, while the original is in high pitch.

 I had re-formed bell flares into ovals in the Caduceus cornets, so I knew that that detail would not be a problem.
 The rest was a matter of measuring, drawing, trying out ideas, scrapping them and trying again.
 The valve section is reversed direction from the full size instrument, making the first valve slide tubes very wide.
 It would not be acceptable to have a slide stick out beyond the length or width of the bell and this detail took some trial and error.
 The finished slide was the third "finished" part.
 It is visually more appealing with the crook directed downwards, but can also be inserted upwards, in which case the third slide can easily be drawn out to empty water without disturbing the first slide and the water in the first slide will drain towards the third slide with a quick tilt.